ArtaXerxess/Voice-Assistant-Mini-Project/README.md

 ## Features added:
 ### Wikipedia Result
 - Who is Sundar Pichai?
 - Who is Satya Nadella?
-- Artifical Intelligence on Wikipedia

 ### Google Search
 - Search for new technologies